nrwl/nx/docs/shared/features/run-tasks.md

 ## Run Root-Level Tasks

 Sometimes you have tasks that apply to the entire codebase rather than to a single project.
 But you still want those tasks to go through the "Nx pipeline" in order to benefit from caching.
-You can define these in the root-level `package.json` as follows:
+You can define these in the root-level `package.json` or `project.json` as follows:

+{% tabs %}
+{% tab label="package.json" %}

 ```json {% fileName="package.json" %}
 {